 C. No person may operate a watercraft 16 feet or more in length,

-except a canoe or kayak, unless at least one Type IV U.S. Coast Guard
+except a canoe or kayak, unless at least one readily accessible United States Coast Guard

-device, there must be one U.S. Coast Guard approved PFD on
+device, there must be one wearable U.S. Coast Guard approved PFD on

 board the watercraft for each person being assisted or towed or worn

 F. No person may operate a watercraft unless each device required by